JanSharp/VRCMenuSystem/gm-menu-requirements.md

   - Undone pings completely disappear.
 Trust the player in their choice that they did not need assistance
 - Provide methods for GMs to assist said players
   - By teleporting to them.
 That's it, it's the universal and best method of assisting players.
 Being present
+  - TODO: Ok maybe we do need the watch feature?
+But maybe only for pings, not in the player list?
 - Focus on the ones which have not received assistance yet
   - Order Urgent to the top
   - Put them to the top of the list, oldest first (the ones that have been waiting the longest)